 Through the use of blockchain, transparency is improved as data can easily be shared across a supply chain, and it is more secure than cloud sharing.
 For 2021, Forrester predicts that 30% of projects will make it into production, and the majority of the networks that make this transition will be running on enterprise blockchain platforms.
 Research also suggests that blockchain can save $31 billion by 2024 for the food and beverage industry alone.

 5. Stronger automation

-In the past decade, automation and artificial intelligence in the supply chain industry has become essential as it has shown to save time and reduce human errors, therefore making operations more efficient.
+In the past decade, automation and artificial intelligence in the supply chain industry has become essential.
+It has shown to save time and reduce human errors, therefore making operations more efficient.
 AI has the potential to identify patterns in the supply chain which can be used for predictive methods.
-According to a Gartner poll, even during the pandemic, 30% of organizations planned to increase investments in artificial intelligence, while only 16% had temporarily suspended and 7% had decreased.
+According to a Gartner poll, even during the pandemic, 30% of organizations planned to increase investments in artificial intelligence.
+Only 16% had temporarily suspended and 7% had decreased.
 The use of AI during the pandemic proved to be efficient, and more companies are expected to increase usage moving into 2021.